Being Eco-Conscious Makes Every Day Earth Day

 How does Staples help small businesses take it easy on the planet?

 In addition to our green products, we have a number of programs for small businesses.
 For example, we have everyday recycling for old technology in all of our retail locations.
 Customers can bring up to six pieces of technology to recycle for free every day.
 We also have a trade-in program in our stores and online, so for some technology that has a residual value we actually will pay the customer that value.
 We do the same thing with ink and toner cartridges; we pay $2 in Staples Rewards® for ink and toner cartridges that are brought back to the store or sent in via our online method.
 And we have programs for things like three-ring binders, for example, where businesses can bring in an old binder and get a coupon to buy a new product.
-We also have a program thats launching in May for our B2B customers around technology recycling directly from their site.
+Last year, we launched a program for our B2B customers around technology recycling directly from their site.
 So theres a lot going on in the recycling space.
 Were making every effort to make it easy for our customers to do the right thing.

 And then, of course, there are all the day-to-day things a small business can do on their own.